 Whether a restraining order from a North Carolina court, another state court, or a Native American tribal court, violating the 50B in North Carolina can result in a Class A1 misdemeanor punishable by up to 150 days (5 months) in jail.
 Keep in mind that if you are charged with another crime while violating the order, the penalties are increased (such as a Class H felony becoming a Class G felony, which effectively doubles the prison sentence).
 As such, if you or someone you know has been charged with this crime, you’ll need a Raleigh criminal defense lawyer experienced with domestic violence and 50B order cases.

 Violation of a 50B order can occur in many different ways, and if someone has a restraining order against you, it is important to remember that you can violate your order even when contact was initiated by the person the order was meant to protect.
-Furthermore, to prevent violation, you need to be accustomed to the protections a 50B offers, such as:

 In addition to a misdemeanor violation of a 50B, which can include, but not restricted or limited to, violations of the above elements, there are several other crimes associated with a 50B order violation.
 For instance: